akersting/lazyTyper/README.md

 -   `allow_duplicates`: are duplicated values allowed in the vector? `NA` and `NaN` (for numeric vectors) are treated as incomparable.
 -   `allow_NA`/`allow_NaN`: are `NA`/`NaN` values allowed in the vector? `allow_NA` here strictly refers only to `NA` (and not `NaN`), i.e. `any(is.na(x) & !is.nan(x))` is used to test this.
 If `set` contains `NA`/`NaN` then `allow_NA`/`allow_NaN` must not be `FALSE`.
 -   `allow_NULL`: may the whole variable be `NULL`?
 Note that the default does not allow this, i.e. not setting `allow_NULL` it is equivalent to setting `allow_NULL = FALSE`.
+-   `allow_missing`: may the variable be a missing argument, i.e. identical to the empty name?
+This is relevant when casting a formal argument of a function.
+Note that the default does not allow this, i.e. not setting `allow_missing` it is equivalent to setting `allow_missing = FALSE`.

 Registering Custom Types
 ------------------------